vityok/novynar/README.md

   that.
 OPMLManager should be the one responsible for managing the channel info.
 DB will rely on the channel IDs provided by the OPMLManager

+* add unit tests for the core api/middleware